RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2025-11-26: "Do the best you can until you know better.
 Then when you know better, do better." - Maya Angelou
 - 2025-12-01: "The moment you doubt whether you can fly, you cease forever to be able to do it." -J.M.
 Barrie, Peter Pan
 - 2025-12-02: "Very little is needed to make a happy life; it is all within yourself, in your way of thinking." -Marcus Aurelius
+- 2025-12-03: "The Web does not just connect machines, it connects people.
+We have to make sure that for us to use it well, we don't just put up a wall of computers between us and the people."  -Tim Berners-Lee (Inventor of the World Wide Web)